lishuanglong-code/WheelView/README.md

-# UniversalWheelView
+# WheelView
-A UniversalWheelView for Android.
+A WheelView for Android.